 It’s unfortunate that some builders and contractors fail to follow building codes and other standards during construction.
 If you’re a homeowner, you put your trust in a contractor to follow a certain standard and do a job that lasts.

 Construction negligence can also affect condominium associations, commercial property owners, and homeowners associations.
-If you hired someone to do a job, and they failed to exercise a reasonable degree of care or skill, then you may be entitled to damages should your structure fail or cause harm.
+If you hired someone to do a job, and they failed to exercise a reasonable degree of care or skill leading to a construction accident, then you may be entitled to damages.

-To better understand construction negligence and whether you’ve been wronged by careless construction, learn more about the law and what you can do to make it right.
+To better understand construction negligence and whether you’ve been wronged by defective construction, learn more about the law and what you can do to make it right.

 Understanding Construction Negligence

-To avoid negligence in construction, a reasonable degree of knowledge, care, and skill must be exercised by the contractor, subcontractor, developer, or other parties involved.
-During construction, builders must apply their skills to construct a safe structure that follows all building codes and standards.
+To avoid negligence on a construction site, a reasonable degree of knowledge, care, and skill, and oversight must be exercised by the general contractor, subcontractor, developer, or other parties involved.
+During construction, builders must apply their skills to construct a safe structure that follows all building codes and standards in order to avoid a construction accident.

-A civil lawsuit may entitle homeowners to recover any damages for injuries or losses that result from poor or negligent construction.
+A civil lawsuit may entitle homeowners to recover damages that result from poor or negligent construction.

 It’s important to note if the contractor or builder: